 As consumers and businesses we are all becoming more conscious on the impact our choices are having on the environment and what we can do to help.
-With the Government introducing new ways to support low carbon heating with schemes and grants, Green Gas is a word that you may have heard being used a lot more recently but you may still be left confused as to what it is and where it comes from.
+With the Government introducing new ways to support low carbon heating with schemes and grants, Green Gas is a word that you may have heard being used a lot more recently.
+2020 saw the amount of Green Gas produced increase by almost 50% compared to 2019, but what it is and where it comes from?

 What is Green Gas?